zkxs/stationeers/notes/mips.md

 ## Free Yield After Jump

 If you jump to the negative of a target line number, e.g. `j -60`, it will perform a yield immediately after the jump.
-This is a weird quirk of how yields are represented in the mips interpreter.
+This is a weird quirk of how yields are represented in the MIPS interpreter.
 This also means you cannot use this trick for a `j 0` as 0 cannot be negative.
 (Yes, I know an IEEE-754 float can represent -0.0, but it doesn't actually matter here for .NET reasons).

 ## Tick Timing